Skip to main content

 The programme funding in Ireland is allocated to 28 sub-regional areas, based on administrative or county boundaries.

-The European Commission has set out a long-term vision for the EU’s rural areas up to 2040 and is working with stakeholders on a Rural Pact and an EU Rural Action Plan aimed at developing stronger, connected, resilient and prosperous rural communities.
+The European Commission has set out a long-term vision for the EU’s rural areas up to 2040 and is working on implementing a Rural Pact and an EU Rural Action Plan aimed at developing stronger, connected, resilient and prosperous rural communities.

 Rural Funding in Ireland